-For the year ended March 31, 2016, we have recognized a loss of '6.22 million (\$0.09 million) on foreign exchange translations.
+For the year ended March 31, 2017, we have recognized a net gain of \gtrless 29.16 million (\$0.45 million) arising on account of foreign exchange fluctuations.
 If foreign exchange currency markets continue to be volatile, such fluctuations in foreign currency exchange rates could materially and adversely affect our results of operations in future periods.
 Also, the volatility in the foreign currency markets may make it difficult to hedge our foreign currency exposures effectively and make them expensive.